Aisle5Oakland/aisle5oakland.github.io/_beermenu/9950-MotherEarthCaliCreamin.md

  - is_light: " "
  - is_malty: " "
  - is_sour: " "
+long_desc: "This vanilla cream ale has a malty backbone thanks to some flaked corn and honey malt.
+Just a hint of vanilla adds depth to the flavor and makes this beer a medium bodied cult classic.
+It’s sure to woo the ladies, but also flavorful enough to satisfy the dudes.
+You’ll swear you were drinking a cream soda."
 ---

 This is a description for Mother Earth Cali Creamin'